-11.3.9 The Highways, Transportation and Development documentation (6Cs Design Guide) published by Leicestershire County Council covers advice on highway design, including car parking, transport assessments and transport plans.
+11.3.9 The Highways, Transportation and Development documentation (6Cs Design Guide) published by Leicestershire County Council's Leicestershire Highway Design Guide covers advice on highway design, including car parking, transport assessments and transport plans.
 These documents are the starting point for detailed agreement on development proposals and include car parking standards to be applied in new developments, and will inform criteria 2 a), b) and c) of the policy.

 11.3.10 Over-provision of traffic signs and signals, including lights, in towns and villages can have a detrimental effect on their character and appearance.
-Future developments should aim to minimise road signage and lighting where possible subject to compliance with the Leicestershire County Council 6Cs Design Guide, 2013 and updates.
+Future developments should aim to minimise road signage and lighting where possible subject to compliance with the Leicestershire County Council 6Cs Design Guide, 2013 Highway Design Guide, 2018 and updates.

 Does it meet national planning policy and guidance?
 Yes - NPPF paragraphs 29-41, and 93.
 What evidence has informed this policy?
-Leicestershire County Council Local Transport Plan 3; Leicestershire County Council Local Transport Plan 3 Implementation Plan 2015/2016; Leicestershire County Council 6Cs Design Guide, 2013; Market Harborough Transport Strategy 2017-2031; The Midlands Connect Emerging Strategy, November 2016; The Midlands Connect Strategy, March 2017; A5 Sustainable Transport Strategy 2011-2026; and

-Leicester and Leicestershire Draft Rail Strategy, 2016.
+Leicestershire County Council Local Transport Plan 3; Leicestershire County Council Local Transport Plan 3 Implementation Plan 2015/2016; Leicestershire County Council 6Cs Design Guide, 2013 Highway Design Guide, 2018; Market Harborough Transport Strategy 2017-2031; The Midlands Connect Emerging Strategy, November 2016; The Midlands Connect Strategy, March 2017; A5 Sustainable Transport Strategy 2011-2026; and Leicester and Leicestershire Draft Rail Strategy, 2016.
 Which Local Plan objectives will it meet?
+1 - Housing2 - Employment3 - Location of development4 - Infrastructure

-Housing Employment Location of development Infrastructure Natural environment Transport Environmental impact How will it be implemented?
+Does it meet national planning policy and guidance?
+Yes - NPPF paragraphs 29-41, and 93.
+6 - Natural environment 10 - Transport 12 - Environmental impact How will it be implemented?
 Through decisions on planning applications.
 How will it be monitored?
 Any planning permission granted contrary to the criteria in this policy will be identified in the Authority's Monitoring Report and the reasons for it being granted explained.